 Thankfully, he wasn’t hurt.
 And after dusting himself off, he was ready to ride again.
 But a little way down the road, an older man fixing a car told him that he liked his helmet.
 My son stopped and told the man his name, adding, “We just moved to this neighborhood.”
 Before I could stop him, he blurted out our new street address.

-These are just a few of the ways my son makes my wife and me worry about his safety.
-We worry he might get hurt because he’s curious and doesn’t stop and think before exploring a new place or trying a new activity.
-He gets so caught up in things that interest him that he doesn’t notice potential danger in his surroundings.
+These are just a few of the ways my son made my wife and me worry about his safety when he was young.
+We worried he might get hurt because he’s curious and doesn’t stop and think before exploring a new place or trying a new activity.
+He would get so caught up in things that interest him that he wouldn’t notice potential danger in his surroundings.

-It’s easy to tie myself in knots thinking of the worst things that could happen to him.
-One route would be to shelter him, keep him inside all day and protect him from the world.
-But we want him to be a regular kid, and to do things any kid his age does.
-We don’t want to let our worries limit his world and keep him from all the experiences he should have.
+It was easy to tie myself in knots thinking of the worst thing that could happen to him.
+One route would have been to shelter him, keeping him inside all day and protect him from the world.
+But we wanted him to be a regular kid — to do things any kid does.
+We didn’t want to let our worries limit his world and keep him from all the experiences he should have.

-That’s why, while facing our own insecurities, we’ve tried to put strategies in place to help him stay safe.
+That’s why, while facing our own insecurities, we tried to put strategies in place to help him stay safe.

-For instance, as part of his love of trucks, my son can’t resist checking out license plates in parking lots.
-He may stop to look at a plate he likes, while not realizing that the car it belongs to is backing out of its space.
+For instance, as part of his love of trucks, my son couldn’t resist checking out license plates in parking lots.
+He would stop to look at a plate he likes, while not realizing that the car it belongs to was backing out of its space.

-Our strategy in these situations is to always remind him of what we’re doing right now, and what we’re planning to do.
-We use phrases like, “We are going to the car now, so you need to stay with me and watch out for cars.”
-We check in with him while we go to keep his focus, “Are you right with me?
-Good job watching out.
-Good eyes!”
+Our strategy in these situations was to always remind him of what we’re doing right now, and what we’re planning to do.
+We used phrases like, “We are going to the car now, so you need to stay with me and watch out for cars.”
+We checked in with him along the way to keep his focus: “Are you right with me?
+Good job watching out.”
 Honest, specific praise really seems to encourage him.

-Another safety concern is that my son is very social and trusting.
+Another safety concern was that my son has always been very social and trusting.
 He loves to talk to people and over-share information about himself.
-Here, our strategy is having conversations with him about “stranger danger.”
-My wife and I have told him about “sneaky people” who may seem friendly and harmless, but who may want to take advantage of him or hurt him.
+Here, our strategy during the elementary years was having conversations with him about “stranger danger.”
+My wife and I told him about “sneaky people” who may seem friendly and harmless, but who may want to take advantage of him or hurt him.

-If these strategies seem very specific, it’s because each situation is unique for him.
-Each needs a unique solution.
-When I’m with my son, I feel confident that I can come up with a strategy or solution to keep him safe.
-You could say that I’m hyperfocused on his being hyperfocused.
+If these strategies seem very specific, it’s because each situation was unique for him.
+Each needed a unique solution.
+I found a sense of confidence that I could come up with a strategy or solution to help keep him safe.

 Tell us what interests you